ballab1/us-jenkins-build-report/README.md

 To consume jars from Artifactory (e.g. deps.edn) you need to complete the following steps:
    - Install the artifactory certificate in the cacerts file of your JDK.
       - See comments in script bin/add-cert-java for details.
-   - Embed your artifactory credentials in ~/.m2/settings.xml
-      - See the artifactory server section in src/dev/settings.xml for details.
    - Augment ~/.m2/settings.xml with artifactory repo details
       - See the artifactory repository section in src/dev/settings.xml for details.

-If you have no ~/.m2/settings.xml file, simply copy src/dev/settings.xml to ~/.m2 and update the artifactory server section with your actual artifactory credentials.
-Else simply merge the artifactory server and repository sections into your existing ~/.m2/settings file.
-In either case, be sure to read and follow the instructions described in the password encryption URL referenced in the comments right above the server section.
-Also, chmod go-rwx ~/.m2/settings.xml.
+If you have no ~/.m2/settings.xml file, simply copy src/dev/settings.xml to ~/.m2.
+If you intend to publish to artifactory using maven, update the artifactory server section with your actual artifactory credentials.
+See section "Publish to Artifactory" below.
+Else simply merge the artifactory server (only when publishing using maven) and repository sections into your existing ~/.m2/settings file.

 ## Packaging for production
 Packaging will require a pom.xml file.
 Generate one manually by running